|

 When a soldier was wounded and later

-was separated from his company during battle, after the engagement, he may have been assigned to the first regiment
+the engagement, he may have been assigned to the first regiment he encountered until orders could be written explaining

 Early

-in the Civil War, a captured soldier was paroled by signing a document which stated that he would “return to his
+in the Civil War a captured soldier was paroled by signing a document which stated that he would “return to his

 In the latter stages